keboola/connection-docs/components/data-apps/general-design-guide/index.md

 * TOC
 {:toc}

-This guide helps you quickly create a user-friendly data app in Keboola, covering essentials like theming, headers, storage integration, and more.
+This guide will help you quickly create a user-friendly data app in Keboola.
+We cover essentials like theming, headers, storage integration, and more to streamline your setup.

-With clear, step-by-step instructions for setting up caching, applying themes, and ensuring data security, you’ll be able to build an intuitive and visually appealing app.
+With clear, step-by-step instructions for caching, applying themes, and ensuring data security, you’ll be able to build an intuitive, visually appealing app.

 ## Theming
-There are two ways to set theming:
+There are two options for setting theming:

-Set theming directly in the Keboola Data Apps interface, where you can choose either a predefined or custom theme.
+**1. Keboola Data Apps Interface:** Choose from predefined or custom themes directly in the Keboola interface.
 See more in Keboola's [documentation](https://help.keboola.com/).

-Use the settings in the `config.toml` file, located in the `.streamlit` folder.
+**2. Configuration File:** Use the settings in the `config.toml` file, located in the `.streamlit` folder.

 {: .image-popup}
 ![Screenshot - Streamlit Folder](/components/data-apps/general-design-guide/pic1.png)